kdabarcelos/CMSC6950_Project/README.md

 conda install -c conda-forge tidynamics
 ```

-In order to test everything has been installed properly, first clone the tidynamics, and run the pytest in test/:
+In order to test if everything has been installed properly, first clone the tidynamics, and run the pytest in test/:

 ```